Expectant & Nursing Mothers

 You are permitted a reasonable amount of time to express breast milk during work hours.
 You may take a lactation break, concurrent with your scheduled rest periods, or unpaid time during other parts of the work day.
 Supervisors are encouraged to consider flexible scheduling to accommodate your lactation needs.

-Lawrence Berkeley National Laboratory (Berkeley Lab) is committed to promoting a family-friendly work environment by providing supportive programs and reasonable work-life balance resources to help employees successfully manage their work commitments.
-This policy explains the rights and responsibilities related to lactation accommodation consistent with federal and state law.
+Berkeley Lab is committed to promoting a family-friendly work environment by providing supportive programs and reasonable work-life balance resources to help employees successfully manage their work commitments.
+The Berkeley Lab Lactation Accommodation policy explains the rights and responsibilities related to lactation accommodation consistent with federal and state law.

 Download a "designated lactation room" door sign (multi-purpose/conference rooms that are used for lactation purposes)